rdegges/rdegges-blog/articles/2010/how-to-streamline-asterisk.md

     make
     sudo make install

-When you run `make menuselect`, you’ll see an ncurses based GUI window, that lets you use the arrow keys, enter, and tab to navigate around and choose which components to install.
+When you run `make menuselect`, you'll see an ncurses based GUI window, that lets you use the arrow keys, enter, and tab to navigate around and choose which components to install.
 You should choose as many as possible.

-## Figure Out Which Features You’re Using
+## Figure Out Which Features You're Using

 This step is **important**.
-You need to figure out what parts of Asterisk you **need** in order to do what you’re doing before you can even think about removing unnecessary junk.
+You need to figure out what parts of Asterisk you **need** in order to do what you're doing before you can even think about removing unnecessary junk.

 Here are some helpful tips for figuring out what parts of Asterisk you need: